The Sound ... Of A Brand New World

 Best song: It's very even

 The result both impresses me and leaves me feeling a little let down.
 All ten tracks are pretty interesting, and well-developed, and make the album worthy of a very high grade.
 On the other hand, though, while none of the individual tracks shows this strongly, the album feels a little bit half-assed to me.
-I don't know this for certainty, but I've been told that a good number of the tracks on here had been live staples for quite some time, meaning that Radiohead hadn't so much made a new album as they'd put together a collection of outtakes from older sessions.
-This formula doesn't necessarily spell doom, of course; the Rolling Stones album Tattoo You follows much the same principal, and that's one of my favorite albums of all time.
-I can't help but shake the feeling when listening to this, though, that I'm just listening to a solid b-sides compilation, and that was the case even before I was told about the history behind these tracks.
+Before I learned this wasn't true, I'd been told that a good number of the tracks on here had been live staples for quite some time, meaning that Radiohead hadn't so much made a new album as they'd put together a collection of outtakes from older sessions.
+This formula wouldn't have necessarily spelled doom, of course; the Rolling Stones album Tattoo You follows much the same principal, and that's one of my favorite albums of all time.
+I can't help but shake the feeling when listening to this, though, that I'm just listening to a solid b-sides compilation, and I can't change that feeling even after learning that, despite rumors, most of these tracks actually were written within a couple of years of this album's release (only "Nude" was from a past epoch).

 Well, I can't help but feel that Radiohead could have done better than this.
 The analogy that comes to my mind is being a teacher where you have one student who should absolutely be acing all of his homework and tests, but instead ends up finishing the class with a B+ because he just didn't put in enough effort to get it done (I should know, I practically made a career out of being that student, years ago).
 It's hard to accept that Radiohead, after not a tremendous number of albums, would have already entered the "coasting" part of their career, but this album suggests just that, and does so rather strongly.
 Nothing sounds like a direct rip off of any specific songs, but almost all of the elements feel like they've been used at least a few times already, and it wears me down a bit.

-This is an awful lot of complaining for an album that I still insist deserves a 12, though (it's a really low one, though, one I keep wanting to change to an 11 until I realize that I'd be giving this the same grade as Amnesiac).
-This may be, essentially, a b-sides compilation, but it's an absolutely top-notch b-sides compilation, and if it had been released as such I'd probably have a much more positive attitude towards the material on the whole.
+This is an awful lot of complaining for an album that I still insist deserves a B, though (it's a really low one, though, one I keep wanting to change to an A until I realize that I'd be giving this the same grade as Amnesiac).
 Few of the individual songs leave a significant mark in my mind, and none of them feel like they're an essential part of the band's career, but every single track has at least something really neat going for it.
-15 Step starts off driven by Thom singing falsetto over what feels like a somewhat generic "tricky" electronic rhythm, but instruments just keep getting layered on top slowly and the sound just keeps getting richer until it turns into some sort of 2008 version of late 60's psychedelic symphonic pop.
-Bodysnatchers kinda sounds like an undercooked Hail to the Thief track, with a rather simplistic, cacophonous riff that's not that terrific, but the song does a good job of integrating weird guitar sounds into the fold, so it can stick around, too.
+"15 Step" starts off driven by Thom singing falsetto over what feels like a somewhat generic "tricky" electronic rhythm, but instruments just keep getting layered on top slowly and the sound just keeps getting richer until it turns into some sort of 2008 version of late 60's psychedelic symphonic pop.
+"Bodysnatchers" kinda sounds like an undercooked Hail to the Thief track, with a rather simplistic, cacophonous riff that's not that terrific, but the song does a good job of integrating weird guitar sounds into the fold, so it can stick around, too.
 Plus, the melody kinda completely changes in the second half, and it's a drastic improvement.

 So, in the end, while I'd definitely recommend this album in a heartbeat, I also really hope, as of this writing, that Radiohead avoids making another album like this for a good while.
 I mean, this is really nice and all, but this can't be the best they can do at this point, can it?